 Enter Claude Code

 In late 2024, I started experimenting with Claude Code for software development projects.
-What I discovered was transformative.
+It changed how I approach building software.

-AI-assisted development isn't about having the AI write all your code while you sit back.
-It's about iteration, refinement, and conversation.
-It's about explaining what you want, seeing an implementation, testing it, finding the edge cases, and iterating until it's right.
+AI-assisted development centers on iteration, refinement, and conversation.
+You explain what you want, see an implementation, test it, find the edge cases, and iterate until it works.

-With Claude Code, I could finally resurrect Narrative—but better.
-Not as an ASP.NET application, but as a modern Python static site generator with all the features I'd dreamed about.
+With Claude Code, I could finally resurrect Narrative as a modern Python static site generator with all the features I'd dreamed about.

 Building with AI: The Development Process